 Line

-Defines a Line resource.
-A Line specifies the ad product to book, the quantity, and when the line runs.

-For information about assigning creatives to a line, see Assignment.
+Line resources are included in an order and provide details about the product being booked, status, start and end dates, and other settings for the order item.

-Notes: The user may update a line only if it’s in the Draft state.
+Creative are assigned to the LINE resource of an order using the ASSIGNMENT resource, which is specified in section 2.2.Notes: The user may update a line only if it’s in the Draft state.
 If the line is in the Reserved or Declined state, the user may call Reset to move the line back to the Draft state in order to update the line.